Leaky Gut the Root Cause of Disease?

 There are currently no marketed drugs to cure it, but, no doubt, when a pharmaceutical company develops one, we’ll see a large increase in funding for research.
 And flashy packaging.
 And stock footage families frolicking in meadows on our TVs, while the disembodied voice tells us to “ask your doctor about Healergutrizol (or whatever), despite possible side effects of permanent damage to the gut, probably.”

 2. Leaky gut is damage to the protective barrier on the intestinal wall.

 The small intestine does 90% of the digestive work through two major jobs: It moves nutrients from the food you eat into the bloodstream so your body can circulate it to the appropriate organs.
 It also contains the bad stuff, or “anti-nutrients,” within the digestive tract so it can be eliminated as waste.

 How does it contain the bad stuff?
 There’s a thin layer of mucous along the intestinal wall, made up of a single layer of cells held tightly enough together to only allow the smaller things through–the nutrients.
 If this thin layer of mucous is damaged in any way, though, the “junctions” pull apart, allowing the bigger, badder stuff–mainly undigested proteins called lectins–to enter the bloodstream.

 3. Leaky gut is the root cause of autoimmune disease.

-If something damages our gut barrier and the undigested stuff in our food gets through to our bloodstream, our immune system attacks it.
+If something damages our gut barrier and gets through to our bloodstream, our immune system may attack it.
 The problem is, these “bloodstream invaders” mimic the cells in our healthy organs, confusing our immune system into attacking our own healthy body.
 Unfortunately, the immune system is capable of attacking just about anything in our body: